-Tibor Krausz is a journalist currently based in Southeast Asia.
+Tibor Krausz is a journalist, writer and editor.
 He has written about a wide variety of subjects from North America, Europe, the Middle East and all across Southeast Asia.

 He is a correspondent for The Jerusalem Report magazine and The Christian Science Monitor.
 His articles have also appeared in The Washington Post, The Jerusalem Post, The Sydney Morning Herald, The South China Morning Post, The Guardian Weekly, The National Post and many other publications.